If you know what it takes to rank a website, you are already aware of the elephant in the room:

 And of course, you want one that carries enough authority to pass over some value to your own website.
 Even better if it drives a lot of traffic, because some of that traffic will click through and check out your website.

-So figure out which directories fit this criteria, and start building your listings out.
+So figure out which directories fit this criterion, and start building your listings out.
 Try starting with one per week.
 You’ll be amazed how fast this starts to snowball over weeks and months of consistent execution.

 2. Guest Posting